stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 In simple terms, quantum metrology is about using quantum systems to measure things as precisely as possible.
 For example, you might want to measure a tiny phase shift in an interferometer, a very small magnetic field, or a very accurate clock frequency.

-To evaluate what is possible, you have to look at three ingredients:
+To evaluate what is possible, you have to look at three ingredients.

-1. The resources you spend: number of particles, time, energy, and how much quantum control you use.
+1. The resources you spend, such as number of particles, time, energy, and how much quantum control you use.
-2. The noise around you: decoherence, loss, thermal effects, and imperfections.
+2. The noise around you, such as decoherence, loss, thermal effects, and imperfections.
-3. The errors you get: how far your estimate is from the true value, on average.
+3. The errors you get, meaning how far your estimate is from the true value, on average.

 There are known mathematical limits that say, under certain assumptions, you can never beat certain error scales.

-The standard quantum limit says you should expect an error that goes like `1 / sqrt(N)` if you use `N` independent probes.
-Under ideal conditions and with specially designed quantum states, you can sometimes reach an error that goes like `1 / N`, which is called Heisenberg like scaling.
+* The standard quantum limit says you should expect an error that goes like `1 / sqrt(N)` if you use `N` independent probes.
+* Under ideal conditions and with specially designed quantum states, you can sometimes reach an error that goes like `1 / N`, which is called Heisenberg like scaling.

 The challenge is that in real life: